demidko/BookQuote/README.md

 # BookQuote

 Application for reading books and compiling book collections.
-It's suitable for those who have read many different books and want to remember a selection of author's worlds.
+This application is suitable for those who have read many different books and want to remember a selection of author's worlds.

 ## Usage